-The TOE allows the SVD to be exported by the users "Administrator" or "Signatory" (FDP ACC.1/SVD Transfer SFP and FDP ACF.1/SVD Transfer SFP).
-When exporting the SVD the TSF shall export the SVD without the user data's associated security attributes (FDP ETC.1/SVD Transfer).
+The TOE allows the SVD to be exported by the users "Administrator" or "Signatory" (FDP_ACC.1/SVD Transfer SFP and FDP_ACF.1/SVD Transfer SFP).
+When exporting the SVD the TSF shall export the SVD without the user data's associated security attributes (FDP_ETC.1/SVD Transfer).

 The TOE enforces the SVD to be exported in a manner ensuring these user data to be protected from modification and insertion errors during transmission.
-Furthermore, the TOE is also able to determine on receipt of user data, whether modification and insertion has occurred (FDP\UIT.1/SVD Transfer).
-Therefore, the TOE or the CGA initiates communication via the trusted channel (with properties described in SF6 in the previous section) for export SVD (FTP\ITC.1/SVD Transfer).
+Furthermore, the TOE is also able to determine on receipt of user data, whether modification and insertion has occurred (FDP_UIT.1/SVD Transfer).
+Therefore, the TOE or the CGA initiates communication via the trusted channel (with properties described in SF6 in the previous section) for export SVD (FTP_ITC.1/SVD Transfer).

 The TOE can perform a SCD / SVD correspondence verification method with the Signatory being authenticated, with the Signatory not being authenticated and during key pair generation.
-These methods are in accordance with the cryptographic algorithm RSA with key sizes of 1024 up to 1752 bit (FCS COP.1/CORRESP):
+These methods are in accordance with the cryptographic algorithm RSA with a key size of 1024 bit (FCS COP.1/CORRESP):

 - SCD / SVD correspondence verification with Signatory: In the presence of the "Signatory" the "Administrator" prepares a certificate request for the CGA that is signed with the SCD for which the "Signatory" has to enter his PIN (VAD).
-The signature allows the CGA to verify the authenticity of the SVD. - SCD / SVD correspondence verification without Signatory:

-The TOE provides a command 'Proof of Correspondence', which always allows to ensure the correspondence of SVD data sent to the TOE and the SCD stored in the TOE.

-SCD / SVD correspondence verification during key pair generation: During key pair generation the correspondence between the generated SCD and SVD is always checked before the key pair is stored persistently.
+The signature allows the CGA to verify the authenticity of the SVD. - SCD / SVD correspondence verification without Signatory: - The TOE provides a command 'Proof of Correspondence', which always allows to ensure the correspondence of SVD data sent to the TOE and the SCD stored in the TOE. - Still during personalization the authenticated "Administrator" prepares a certificate request for the CGA that is signed with the SCD without prior PIN entry.
+The "Administrator" in this case acts on behalf of the "Signatory", who must have given his consent for this special use of the SCD.
+The signature allows the CGA to verify the authenticity of the SVD. - SCD / SVD correspondence verification during key pair generation: During key pair generation the correspondence between the generated SCD and SVD is always checked before the key pair is stored persistently.